-In March 2015, the Company renewed the one year option to license the U.S. patent and patents pending pertaining to AB569 from the University of Cincinnati.
-In August 2014, the Company incorporated Arch Bio Ohio Inc., a U.S. based corporation incorporated in the State of Delaware, in the event that the Company exercises the options to license the University of Cincinnati patents relating to AB569.
-As of September 30, 2015 Arch Bio Ohio Inc. has not performed any operations to note.
+The Company presently has an exclusive license on the patents pertaining to AB569 from the University of Cincinnati.

+In August 2014, the Company incorporated Arch Bio Ohio Inc., a U.S. based corporation incorporated in the State of Delaware.
+As of September 30, 2016 Arch Bio Ohio Inc. has not performed any operations to note.
 Total expenses for the entity were the incorporation costs.